-This 1961 Chevrolet Corvette in Roman Red with Ermine White coves marks the last time that a tone-tone color scheme would be offered on the 'Vette.
+This 1961 Chevrolet Corvette in Honduras Maroon with Ermine White coves marks the last time that a tone-tone color scheme would be offered on the 'Vette.
 From 1962 it was solid colors all the way! (well until 1978 when it was available with the top and bottom in different colors).

 In 1961 the Corvette was restyled with, albeit minor, changes at the front.
 The grille was now a fine mesh replacing the chunky chrome teeth that were there previously.